miryor/JAWN/README.md

 ## A Quick Test

-I already knew that the U.S. version of the Blaze did not display international text, so I was not sure if emojis would work.
+I already knew that the U.S. version of the Blaze did not display international text so I was not sure what Unicode standards were followed including the emoji standards.

 To check I built a simple app to display some emojis.
 Here is a screenshot of it with some weather emojis.
 Next to it are how the emojis appeared on the Blaze when sent as notifications.